 The Bristol Civic Leadership Prospects Project

-Full title: The Bristol Civic Leadership Prospects Project
+Full project title: The Bristol Civic Leadership Prospects Project

 Project leader for SPE: Professor Robin Hambleton